emanueledimarco/cygno/README.md

       eval `oidc-agent`
       oidc-gen --reauthenticate --flow device infncloud-iam (if you alrady have the token)

-you can also add in your bush (or equivalent) profile
+you can also add in your bash (or equivalent) profile

 	echo "CLOUD storage setup: infncloud-iam"
 	export REFRESH_TOKEN="xxx"